gbmhunter/blog/content/electronics/components/capacitors.md

 Some types of capacitors have a capacitance which changes depending on the applied voltage (well, technically, all do, but I'm talking about a significant/useful change).

-The good news is this can be manipulated to make things such as voltage-controlled oscillators (VCO's), in where the capacitance is part of a resonant circuit, and the resonant frequency is changed by modifiying the voltage on the capacitor, hence changing the capacitance.
+The good news is this can be manipulated to make things such as voltage-controlled oscillators (VCOs), in where the capacitance is part of a resonant circuit, and the resonant frequency is changed by modifying the voltage on the capacitor, hence changing the capacitance.
 [Diodes](/electronics/components/diodes) also offer this feature and can be used to make FM radio signals by modulating a high-frequency waveform.

 The bad news is that this also adversely affects the capacitance in situations where you want it to stay constant.
 This can actually be a very significant problems, especially with small [package](/electronics/circuit-design/component-packages) size ceramic capacitors (such as 0603 and 0805 SMD chip capacitors).
 An excellent explanation on this effects if Maxim Integrated's "[Temperature and Voltage Variation of Ceramic Capacitors, or Why Your 4.7uF Capacitor Becomes a 0.33uF Capacitor](http://www.maximintegrated.com/app-notes/index.mvp/id/5527)".
 The following graph is from Maxim's page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!